-Given a discrete Hecke pair $\gh$, it is known that a group homomorphism $\D_\gh:G\to \q^+$ is associated to the Hecke pair, which we name it ``the relative modular function''.
+To every discrete Hecke pair $\gh$, a group homomorphism $\D_\gh:G\to \q^+$ is associated, which we name it ``the relative modular function''.
 In a sense, it is a generalization of the modular function of a locally compact group.
 Therefore we define the involution on the Hecke algebra associated with $\gh$ using its relative modular function.
-Then it follows that the associated left regular representation is an involutive homomorphism if and only if the relative modular function is the constant function 1.
+Then it follows that the associated left regular representation is an involutive homomorphism if the relative modular function is the constant function 1.
 Moreover, in Section 3 of \cite{s4}, we have proved that a necessary condition for a discrete Hecke pair $\gh$ to possess property (RD) is that the relative modular function must be the trivial homomorphism, i.e. $\D_\gh=1$.
 It is in line with a theorem of R. Ji and L.B.
 Schweitzer in \cite{JiSch} which asserts that if a locally compact group $G$ has property (RD), then it must be unimodular.
-This is one of the evidences that even discrete Hecke pairs have some common features with locally compact groups.
+Similar conclusion can be made about property (T) of discrete Hecke pairs, see Proposition \ref{prop:PTunimod}.
+These are some of the evidences that even discrete Hecke pairs have some common features with locally compact groups.
 Motivated by these observations, we discuss various algebraic and analytic criteria to determine when the relative modular function of a discrete Hecke pair $\gh$ is trivial.
-For instance, it is shown that if the Hecke algebra associated to $\gh$ satisfies a certain condition which is weaker than commutativity, then the relative modular function is trivial, see Proposition \ref{prop:communimod}.
+For instance, it is shown that if the Hecke algebra associated to $\gh$ satisfies a certain condition, weaker than commutativity, then the relative modular function is trivial, see Proposition \ref{prop:communimod}.

 Following the works of G. Schlichting in \cite{sch1, sch2}, K. Tzanev, S. Kaliszewski, Magnus B. Landstad, and John Quigg in \cite{tzanev, klq}, constructed a certain procedure for densely embedding a discrete (reduced) Hecke pair $\gh$ into a Hecke pair $\ghb$, where $\gb$ is a totally disconnected locally compact group and $\hb$ is a compact open subgroup of $\gb$.
 This technique is called the Schlichting completion of Hecke pairs and it is our main tool to transfer several results from locally compact groups and Hecke pairs into the setting of discrete Hecke pairs.
-Besides applying the Schlichting completion in the proof of our results, we also discuss several of its examples in Example \ref{exa:Schlichting}.